eestec-lc-thessaloniki-it-team/EasyVote-PC-Server/README.md

 others might find them needless or even useless.
 What is important for us, is that they serve EESTEC the best way possible.

-Now having said that, another important reason our IT Team decided to work on this project is that it will give us the chance to learn a lot of interesting things, such as writing code for different platforms, the basic principles of socket programming, GUI design and a certain level of programming logic complexity.
+Now, having said that, another important reason our IT Team decided to work on this project is that it will give us the chance to learn a lot of interesting things, such as writing code for different platforms, the basic principles of socket programming, GUI design and a certain level of programming logic complexity.